 Following the birth of her second child, Mandy decided to strike out on her own with the creation of Mud Pies.

 A member of the Scottish Green List 2012, Mud Pies holds an Aberdeenshire Environmental Forum Green Butterfly Award for 2011 and was business category winner of the Aberdeen EcoCity Awards 2010.

 Mandy is also a trainer for the educational charity Learning Through Landscapes Scotland and was a director on the board of the previous environmental charity Aberdeen Greenspace.

 All activities include a chance to muck in and make mud pies, which Mandy believes epitomises a great childhood.

-At an education conference I attended, the guest speaker asked her adult audience what they remembered most about playing outdoors and 20 piped up with ‘mud pies’.
+At an education conference I attended, the guest speaker asked the audience what they remembered most about playing outdoors and everyone piped up with ‘mud pies’.
 I think it is great for children to spend time outside just playing.
 It’s high time we brought back mud pies!